Fixed-energy harmonic functions: Proofs of Theorems and

 Now consider the map $\Psi\colon(0,\infty)^E\to[0,\infty)^E$ sending a tuple of conductances to the corresponding tuple of energies of the associated harmonic function.
 Corollary \ref{J=1c} shows that the Jacobian of $\Psi$ is nonzero when the energies are nonzero.

 We claim that $\Psi$ is proper: the preimage of a compact set is compact.
 In other words, $\Psi$ maps the boundary to the boundary.
 Take a sequence of conductance functions leaving every compact set of $(0,\infty)^E$.
 By taking a subsequence, we can assume it converges to a boundary point of $[0,\infty]^E$.
+Let $h$ be the associated harmonic function, or potential.
 We need to show that along this sequence some edge has energy tending to $0$ or $\infty$.

 Let $S_0$ be the set of edges whose conductances are going to zero, and $S_\infty$ those whose conductances are going to $\infty$.
-If $S_\infty$ does not connect any two boundary vertices, then there is a limiting network obtained by contracting all edges in $S_\infty$.
-The resulting network has conductances bounded above, which implies a finite current flow.
+Suppose $S_\infty$ does not connect any two boundary vertices.
+We claim then that $h$ tends to a constant on each component of $S_\infty$.
+If the potential drop $dh$ across some edge of $S_\infty$ is bounded away from zero, then the Dirichlet energy diverges as this conductance goes to $\infty$.
+On the other hand if $h$ is taken to be constant on every component of $S_\infty$ then the Dirichlet energy of this $h$ is bounded as the conductances go to $\infty$.
+Since the limiting potential minimizes Dirichlet energy, it must be the case that the potential drops $dh$ across edges in $S_\infty$ tend to zero, proving the claim.
+Likewise the energies on edges in $S_\infty$ tend to zero: suppose some edge of $S_\infty$ has energy bounded away from zero.
+By adjusting all values of $h$ by $\eps$ to make them constant on components of $S_\infty$, we change the energy of edges outside of $S_\infty$ by $O(\eps)$ but decrease the energy on $S_\infty$ to be exactly zero.
+This is a net decrease in energy.
+In particular there is a limiting network obtained by contracting all edges in $S_\infty$.
+The resulting contracted network has conductances bounded above, which implies a finite current flow.
 The energies on the contracted edges and any edges of zero conductance have gone to zero.

 If $S_\infty$ contains a connection between two boundary points (with different values of $u$, by genericity), the current flowing between these points will diverge.
 This implies that the energy (which can be written as current flow times $dh$) will diverge along some edges of this connection.